Lesamuen/XbtOS/README.md

 ### Windows (MinGW)
 Get the devel-mingw zip from [their github](https://github.com/libsdl-org/SDL/releases/tag/release-2.26.0).
+Try to go for x86_64, but if not compatible then i868 will most likely be fine (not tested).
 Place include and lib folders in repo, but pull bin/SDL2.dll separately out into the repo.

 Do the same for the extension libraries:

 [Images](https://github.com/libsdl-org/SDL_image/releases/tag/release-2.6.2)

 [Fonts](https://github.com/libsdl-org/SDL_ttf/releases/tag/release-2.20.1)

 Then, use `make` with MinGW to compile.
 Targets:

 `make`

 `make run`

 `make clean`